-- 155. Single-track roads.
+155. Single-track roads.
 These are only wide enough for one vehicle.
 They may have special passing places.
 If you see a vehicle coming towards you, or the driver behind wants to overtake, pull into a passing place on your left, or wait opposite a passing place on your right.
 Give way to vehicles coming uphill whenever you can.
 If necessary, reverse until you reach a passing place to let the other vehicle pass.
-Slow down when passing pedestrians, cyclists and horse riders. - 156.
-Do not park in passing places.
+Slow down when passing places are other vehicles.

+156. Do not park in passing places.